 The digital transformation catalyst

 Covid-19 has added to the cost and complexity of supply chains globally.
 Now, businesses need to establish robust disaster planning strategies to help prepare for future 'worst case scenarios'.
 They must not only cut costs to survive short-term, but adapt entire business models to safeguard future operations.
-With both digital commerce (72%) and IT infrastructure (60%) identified as among UK retailers, Covid-19 will likely be the catalyst for large-scale digital transformation.
+With both digital commerce (72%) and IT infrastructure (60%) identified as top priorities for investment among UK retailers, Covid-19 will likely be the catalyst for large-scale digital transformation.

 During black swan events, like pandemics, AI technology can intelligently analyse and select the fastest or cheapest option for each route in real-time, to avoid a closed or full warehouse.
 They provide the tools to pivot supply strategies and transition to multi-provider contracts in times of uncertainty.
 By analysing millions of permutations from various datasets, these technologies can also anticipate and mitigate complications ahead of time.